gkalpak/simple-torch/README.md

 The following npm scripts are available and can help with releasing/deploying a new version of the app:

-- `deploy`: Build the app and deploy it to Firebase.
+- `deploy`: Build the app (in production mode) and deploy it to Firebase.
   _(You shouldn't need to run this manually.
 It is run as part of the `release` script.)_
 - `release`: Cut a new version of the app and deploy it to production.